 Mild Curry Powder

 Chaat Masala (a literally amazing Indian Spice you will want to put on EVERYTHING!)

 Homemade Taco Seasoning (never go back to packets again!)

 Thai Curry Chicken Thighs (with a great technique to make them just right)

 This Egg Roll in a Bowl is the perfect addition to the mix.

 I found the inspiration for this recipe about a year or so ago.
 Someone had shared a recipe for Egg Roll in a Bowl in a Facebook group and I was super intrigued.
 What a concept!

 I'd always loved egg rolls but hadn't had one in a long time due to our going gluten-free and even leaning grain-free.

 Too many carbs in those egg roll wrappers, you know?

-So I worked on it (and worked on it and worked on it) tweaking it with different seasonings and such, and made this recipe so many times that my family thought I was a little nutty, but I ended up with a recipe that’s a real winner in our home.
+So I worked on it (and worked on it and worked on it) tweaking it with different seasonings and such, and made this recipe so many times that my family thought I was a little nutty, but we ended up with a recipe that’s a real winner in our home.